MEMORIAL DAY SALE

 As a small business owner, setting up a payroll system can be a serious challenge if accounting isn’t your strong suit.
 However, it’s essential to the success of your business.
 But how do you find a system that’s easy to use without spending too much?
 Because payroll costs extend beyond just what you’re paying your staff, it’s important to know what you’re likely to pay before making a decision.

-The right choice for your business depends on several factors, such as the size of your company, how you pay your employees, how often you pay them, and the kind of payroll expenses you have.
+The right choice for your business depends on several factors, such as your company's size, how you pay your employees, how often you pay them, and the kind of payroll expenses you have.

 This article will take a deeper look at what payroll for small businesses includes and what it costs.